datafold/data-diff/docs/new-database-driver-guide.rst

 :meth:`quote()`, :meth:`to_string()`,
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These methods are used when creating queries or normalizing fields.
+These methods are used when creating queries, to cast to quote a value or cast it to VARCHAR.

 For more information, read their docs: